Record Keeping Requirements

 Documenting Attendance

 You begin recording your student's attendance (or absence) at Aspiring Heights Academy the day your student's school term begins.
-We will attach a customized attendance recording form to your enrollment confirmation email.
+If your student is enrolled mid-year, you may include a note on your student's attendance form to include attendance at your student's former school or homeschool.
 You do not need to report the specific time of day that your student is receiving instruction or what is being learned.
 You only need to record the total instructional hours for each school day.
 Your student's daily instructional hours may vary.
-Please read through our Attendance Reporting FAQs (below) for more details.

 To be deemed in compliance with the compulsory attendance requirements of Section 1003.21(1)(a), Florida Statutes, your student must maintain regular attendance during the entire school term as follows: